Anndischeh/Deep-Learning-for-Image-Analysis-Coursework/README.md

 **⏳ Performance Note**

-Using a GPU A100, the training process takes approximately 7 hours to complete.
+Using a GPU T4, the training process takes approximately 17.5 hours (30 minutes on average for each epoch) to complete.

 ---